Last Updated: Jun 05, 2020 Views: 250

 - We will inform the potential replacement resident by email: either the rejection reasons or inviting them to pay £350 deposit to secure the accommodation, including any rent amount due and clearing any outstanding fees relating to accommodation.
 We would inform the potential replacement resident of the length of the new agreement and the agreed weekly rent (which has been agreed by the original group for that specific residents room)

 - We will inform the departing resident if their replacement has been approved.
-We will ask them to return (sign in) all their keys which were issued to them to the Accommodation Centre.
+We will ask them to return (sign in) all their keys which were issued to them to the Student Living (Off Campus) Team.

 - Remaining residents must inform us in writing of any damages at the property may require to be recharged to the departed resident within 24 hours of new Tenancy Agreement start date